 The Clinton County Foundation in Clinton County, Ohio was founded in 1985 as a charitable community organization with a 16 person governing board.

 The Clinton County Foundation is a community charity run by local citizens, dedicated to the place we call home, our Clinton County.
 We promote giving through creative resources, as a charitable investment.
 Every community should have a vision that carries through the generations.
-The Clinton County Foundation is the cornerstone for the vision for our community.
-Founded in 1985, the Clinton County Foundation is a national accrediated community foundation.

 What Do We Do?